margaretmf/margaretmf.github.io/teaching.md

 * "Mistakes.
 He tried to learn from the mistakes.
 He couldn't bury food again, couldn't leave it in the shelter, because something like a bear could get at it right away.
 It had to be high, somehow, high and safe."
 [Mistakes, Learning] (pp. 125-126)

-* "The days ahd folded one into another and mixed so that after two or three weeks he only knew time had passed ind ays because he made a mark for each day in stone near the door to his shelter.
+* "The days ahd folded one into another and mixed so that after two or three weeks he only knew time had passed in days because he made a mark for each day in stone near the door to his shelter.
 Real time he measured in events.
 A day was nothing, not a thing to remember - it was just sun coming up, sun going down, some light in the middle."
 [Days Folding Into One Another] (p.
 129)

 * "the birds could fly amazingly fast, get up fast" [Birds Flying] (p.
 134)